Skip to content

 INIncoming edgesUsers who liked a product

-Separate index entries and counters are maintained for each direction during mutations.
+Separate indexes and counters maintained for each direction.

 Client → Server → Engine → Storage → Response